 And what if there’s another 2008-style crash?

 Treasury bills are immune to this risk because they are backed by the federal government.
-The U.S. Treasury is literally obligated by law to repay treasury bill investors the par amount of any t-bills purchased.
-Unless the government itself goes bankrupt (unprecedented, yet frighteningly possible in light of the recent shutdown) there is no such thing as a treasury bill investor not getting repaid.
+The U.S. Department of the Treasury is literally obligated by law to repay Treasury bill investors the par amount of any T-bills purchased.
+Unless the government itself goes bankrupt (unprecedented, yet frighteningly possible in light of the recent shutdown) there is no such thing as a Treasury bill investor not getting repaid.

-(Bonds offer a middle-ground: more stable than stocks, but higher returns than t-bills.
+Bonds offer a middle-ground: they are more stable than stocks, but have higher returns than T-bills.
 Note, however, that bonds tend to be longer-term investments.
-Ten to thirty year terms are common, as I will discuss later on in this article.)
+10- to 30-year terms are common, as I will discuss later on in this article.

 How Do I Get Started?

-- Directly, from the U.S. Treasury at this website
+- Directly, from the U.S. Department of the Treasury at this website.

-The advantage of buying direct from the U.S. Treasury is “cutting out the middleman” – and his fees.
+The advantage of buying direct from the U.S. Department of the Treasury is “cutting out the middleman” — and his fees.
 The disadvantage is that you will be acting totally alone and managing the entire process for yourself.
-Banks or brokers, conversely, are experienced in buying t-bills for their clients and can handle the “messy details” for you.
+Banks or brokers, conversely, are experienced in buying T-bills for their clients and can handle the “messy details” for you.

-The key difference: with competitive bids, you may get less than your preferred purchase price, or exactly your preferred purchase price.
+With competitive bids, the key difference is you may get less than your preferred purchase price, or exactly your preferred purchase price.
 It is impossible to know in advance which it will be.
 More importantly, competitive bids are generally restricted to purchases of $1,000,000 or more.
 So, in all likelihood, you will be making non-competitive bids.